revaultch/specalizr/README.md

 ![Full-build CI](https://github.com/borjafernandez/specalizr/actions/workflows/full-build.yaml/badge.svg)

+## Yes but ... why ?

+As a test engineer, if you're reading this, chances are that you've been struggling with automation frameworks for some time and you've come accross at least 2 or 3 of the following issues:

+- When implementing test automation scenarios we usually focus too much on implementation.
+This produces unreliable tests and it can be painful / time consuming to find the root cause of a failure.

+- Your management looses faith in your test suite, because too many failures come from flaky tests or developers changing implementation details.

+- Test automation usually comes after feature implementation.
+There is simply no proper way to provide a test suite at the end of your Sprint.
+So you end up targeting non-regression ...
+Agile ?

+- Generally speaking as the test suite grows, it is harder to maintain readability, event with BDD / Cucumber frameworks.

+Specalizr tries to address all these issues and more ...

+## Yes but ... how ?

+- By decoupling scenario description from scenario execution implementation

+- By reducing flakyness, enforcing best practices

+- By providing a way to describe test scenarios in a human readable way (readable by all project stakeholders).

 ## Project Goal :

 Enable visual scenario ATDD in Java.
-Allow software producers and integrators to deliver E2E / front-end tests with wireframes.
+Allow software producers and integrators to deliver E2E / front-end tests together with wireframes.

 Streamline collaboration between all project stakeholders.